srishti06m-cmyk/EGT309_PROJ1/README.md

  .
 Tree-based models (Random Forest, Gradient Boosting, XGBoost, LightGBM, and CatBoost) can be explained using feature importance or SHAP values.
  .
 Ensures predictions are understandable.

+## Analysis of models' performance

+By looking at the metrics below:

+'catboost': accuracy': 0.8810238996996212
+              'best_threshold': 0.65
+              'f1': 0.363382250174703
+              'precision': 0.44905008635578586
+              'recall': 0.3051643192488263
+              'roc_auc': 0.7219075658950026
+ 'gradient_boosting': 'accuracy': 0.8816768969570328
+                       'best_threshold': 0.2
+                       'f1': 0.3565340909090909
+                       'precision': 0.45143884892086333
+                       'recall': 0.29460093896713613
+                       'roc_auc': 0.7179144546436098
+ 'lightgbm': 'accuracy': 0.8798485046362805
+              'best_threshold': 0.65
+              'f1': 0.36464088397790057
+              'precision': 0.4429530201342282
+              'recall': 0.30985915492957744
+              'roc_auc': 0.7149915658536079
+ 'log_reg':'accuracy': 0.8865090766618781
+             'best_threshold': 0.65
+             'f1': 0.35772357723577236
+             'precision': 0.48303393213572854
+             'recall': 0.284037558685446
+             'roc_auc': 0.7201380336882919
+ 'random_forest': 'accuracy': 0.8823298942144443
+                   'best_threshold': 0.65
+                   'f1': 0.34662799129804206
+                   'precision': 0.45351043643263755
+                   'recall': 0.2805164319248826
+                   'roc_auc': 0.7114500005174322
+ 'xgboost': 'accuracy': 0.8825910931174089
+             'best_threshold': 0.65
+             'f1': 0.3637650389242746
+             'precision': 0.45811051693404636
+             'recall': 0.30164319248826293
+             'roc_auc': 0.7183190004587899

+We can see that all models achieved a high accuracy.
+However, this metric is not helpful in our case due to the extreme class imbalance.
+This results in the models being able to achieve high accuracies by simply predicting the "no" class for majority of the cases.
+Hence, we mainly used F1 score and ROC-AUC graphs.

+Across our 6 models, LightGBM achieved the highest F1 score after the optimisation, which shows how it has the best balance between precision and recall for our "yes" class.
+The other gradient-boost models also performed decently well, having a performance just below the LightGBM model.
+This shows how gradient-boosted models are well-suited for handling datasets such as this bmarket.db.
+These models are different from the rest, as they have an ability to capture non-linear relationships and can handle categorial varaiables well.

+Other models such as the Logistic regression, performed slightly worse than the gradient-boost models.
+This could possibly be due to it relying on linear boundaries and is unable to capture the more complex patterns in the dataset.
+Random forest was also weaker than the gradient-boost models, likely due to boosting models being able to perform better than bagging models when there is data that has weak predictors.

+The threshold tuning we used helped to evaluate a wider range from 0.1 to 0.9 and improved the F1 scores of all the models we used.
+This shows how threshold tuning is important as it could lead to substantial improvements in the results.

+Our ROC-AUC values across all the models wer similar at around 0.71 to 0.72.
+This shows how our model is considerably decent, as even though there was a class imbalance, it still managed to reach a score above 0.7.

+We came to the conclusion that LightGBM is the best model after looking through our results and evaluating them.
+It has higher scores across all the metrics, which shows that it captured the patterns more effectively than the others.
+However, all of the models did face limitations to their performance due to the apparent class imbalance and the limited predictive strength of the features provided.

+## Possible Follow-Up Actions

+- Improve class imbalance handling

+- Collect additional predictive features

+- Campaign Targeting